michelsalib/chai-shallow-deep-equal/README.md

 # chai-shallow-deep-equal

 Will shallowly perform a deep equal assertion.
-In other terms is consit of checking that an object, or objects graph, is contained within another one (see examples bellow).
+In other terms is consist of checking that an object, or objects graph, is contained within another one (see examples bellow).

 [![NPM version](https://badge.fury.io/js/chai-shallow-deep-equal.png)](http://badge.fury.io/js/chai-shallow-deep-equal)
 [![Build Status](https://travis-ci.org/michelsalib/chai-shallow-deep-equal.png?branch=master)](https://travis-ci.org/michelsalib/chai-shallow-deep-equal)